tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

 	<kbd><img src="./images/segmentattributes_xdm_person.png"  /></kbd>

-9. Drag the ‘Birth date’ field to the Segment canvas
+9. Drag the ‘Birth date’ field to the Segment canvas.
+Note that there are two different "Birth Date" fileds availble to select from.
+Please choose the first one (when hovering over the name it should say "The full date a person was born."

 	<kbd><img src="./images/segmentattributes_xdm_person_bday.png"  /></kbd>